Plans revealed to build Europe’s tallest observation wheel on Newcastle quayside and create 800 jobs with £100M investment

-With its head office in Hong Kong, China, World Wheel Company has established a base in Newcastle on Leazes Park Road, from where the design, construction and operation of the new developments on the Quayside will be managed.
+The World Wheel Company, is headquartered in Newcastle on Leazes Park Road, from where the design, construction and operation of the new developments on the Quayside will be managed.

 A detailed planning application relating to the wheel and visitor attractions is due to be submitted to Newcastle City Council later this year by World Wheel Company.

 Commenting on the plans, Alan Shearer said: “I think it would be great news for Newcastle.
 It’s just what the city needs.
 A new iconic attraction that celebrates our rich history and culture, while creating jobs and income for the people.
 A development like this would have my full support.”

 Graham Wylie said: “Should this new development get planning approval, it will deliver a new iconic landmark for the City and any project that delivers real job opportunities of this scale, regenerates a disused part of the Quayside and generates income to the city has to be a good idea.
 This is potentially great news for Newcastle”.

 According to the World Wheel Company, the wheel will offer 30-minute ‘flights’ and there are plans to accommodate around 695,000 visitors in its first year.
 The entire development will only take 18 to 24 months to build, once planning has been formally approved.

 Commenting on the proposals, Phil Lynagh, chief executive officer of World Wheel Company’s Newcastle operation, said: “This is without doubt one of the most exciting investment and regeneration projects in the UK, if not the world.